History of the Catholic Church in France: Recent history

 The crisis in the faith seems to have reached a peak in the 1990s.
 The percentage of declared Catholics went from 71% of the population in 1981 to 53% in 1999.
-At the same time the number of baptized persons is estimated at 45 million or 75% of the population.
+At the same time, the number of baptized persons is estimated at 45 million or 75% of the population.
 In the same period, the percentage of practising Catholics went from 18% to 12% of the population, from 9.7 to 7 million.

 Despite this decline, Catholicism is still present in French society through family associations and various commissions, committees, or parliamentary Catholics and maintains a role in political, social and ethical debates.
-French media give space to Catholic news, especially during the pope's trips, parties, or religious debates on secularism and religious issues, which remain sensitive subjects despite the separation of Church and the State.
+French media give space to Catholic news, especially during the pope's trips, parties, or religious debates on secularism and religious issues, which remain sensitive subjects despite the separation of Church and State.

 Finally, since the 1990s, greater participation has been noticed at gatherings of young people, as well as various national pilgrimages, indicating probable involvement of other Christians in the life of the Catholic Church.